X-lab2017/open-digger/docs/workflow.md

 Component [auto update contribution]() will give a statistics of all developers in the project and create a pull request with a new branch to update [CONTRIBUTORS](https://github.com/X-lab2017/open-digger/blob/master/CONTRIBUTORS) file.
 This file contains all the roles in the community and `contributor`(developers with commit), `participant`(developers participate in discussion) and `follower`(developers who star or fork the project), if an account appears in a prior role then it will not included in other roles.

-The sequence of the roles is `committer`, `sql-reviewer`, `replier`, `contributor`, `participant` and `follower`, we use activity score to sort within a role and the score is appended to the account.
+The sequence of the roles is `committer`, `replier`, `contributor`, `participant` and `follower`, we use activity score to sort within a role and the score is appended to the account.
 For activity calculation, please refer to [GitHub Analysis Report 2019](https://github.com/X-lab2017/github-analysis-report-2019).

 ## Issues

-### difficulty

-Component [difficulty](https://github.com/X-lab2017/open-digger/blob/master/.github/hypertrons.json#L133) allows `committer` to use `/difficulty n` comment to add `difficulty/n` label to issue or PR to identify its difficulty, the supported `n` now are 1, 2, 3, 5, 8, which is a Fibonacci sequence.

 ### auto_label